ElectricImpSampleCode/NetMonitor/README.md

-# NetMonitor
+# NetMonitor #

-A network monitoring device based on the Electric Imp Platform
+A network monitoring device based on the Electric Imp Platform.